HRouhani/Cyber-Defense-Tools/Cloud/Azure-MS365/full-guide.md

     - ListenPolicy with only Listen permission

-    - Copy the connection string for ListenPolicy
+    - Copy the connection string for ListenPolicy - used by the SIEM for ingestion

+### 🔹 Via Azure CLI

 ```bash
 # Send policy